Climate Change and the News: Impacts in the Great Lakes

 For many, climate change seems not only complex, but distant and slow-moving.
 In the Great Lakes region, the effects of climate change have already begun to appear, affecting everything from municipal approaches to managing polluted stormwater runoff to commercially important fisheries and international water treaties.
 How can journalists meet the challenge of covering these stories with accurate and locally relevant stories?

-As part of Metcalf Institute’s Climate Change and the News series, the one-day seminar was designed to help reporters, producers, photojournalists, and editors better understand climate change science and the specific regional impacts affecting the Great Lakes; provide expert contacts and resources; and inspire solid story ideas to facilitate news coverage of regional climate change impacts.
+As part of our Climate Change and the News series, Metcalf Institute partnered with WBEZ Chicago to offer a one-day seminar designed to help reporters, producers, photojournalists, and editors better understand climate change science and the specific regional impacts affecting the Great Lakes; provide expert contacts and resources; and inspire solid story ideas to facilitate news coverage of regional climate change impacts.
+The seminar was held at the WBEZ newsroom overlooking Lake Michigan.